jadedavis5/benchmarking_paper/Figures/Figure-2/README.md

-These are created using CSV inputs which are filled out using the information given in the NanoFLORA output summary (also a CSV)
+The CSV files were filled out manually using information given in the NanoFLORA output summary file